The David Nobbs Page

 "Good programmes still get made.
 Good books still get published.
 There is a basic, inextinguishable need for stories.
 I ain't finished yet."

 Now living in North Yorkshire with his second wife Susan, David Nobbs lists his interests as including eating, drinking, travelling, playing bridge, dominoes and mah jongg, watching cricket and football (he still supports Hereford United: "Well, not many other people do!", he says), ornithology, cruising and weeding.
 He has innumerable credits to his name, including radio serials.
 He also hosts regular creative writing workshops for budding novelists.
 He has 13 novels to his name.
 His latest, called 'Going Gently', was published on July 6th 2000, and is now available in paperback.
-His autobiography, entitled 'I Didn't Get Where I Am Today...' was published on 6th March 2003, and David is currently writing a new novel and a travel book..
+His autobiography, entitled 'I Didn't Get Where I Am Today...' was published on 6th March 2003, and David has since co-wrote a revival of The Fall and Rise of Reginald Perrin for a new BBC audience.
+Called Reggie Perrin and broadcast in 2009, a second series has been commissioned for 2010.

 Bibliography: